nodejs/node/BUILDING.md

 # Building Node.js

-Depending on what platform or features you require, the build process may differ slightly.
-After you've successfully built a binary, running the test suite to validate that the binary works as intended is a good next step.
+Depending on what platform or features you need, the build process may differ.
+After you've built a binary, running the test suite to confirm that the binary works as intended is a good next step.

-If you can reproduce a test failure consistently, search for it in the [Node.js issue tracker](https://github.com/nodejs/node/issues) or file a new issue.
+If you can reproduce a test failure, search for it in the [Node.js issue tracker](https://github.com/nodejs/node/issues) or file a new issue.